ivanacollg/MatlabLabeler/README.md

 # matlab_image_labeler
-Trained an object detector cor automatic image labeling
+Use of an object detector for automatic image labeling